ali-sdk/ali-oss/README.md

   - versionId {String} object versionId
   - storageClass {String} storage class type, e.g.: `Standard`
   - owner {Object} object owner, including `id` and `displayName`
+  - restoreInfo {Object|undefined} The restoration status of the object
+    - ongoingRequest {Boolean} Whether the restoration is complete
+    - expireDate {Date|undefined} The time before which the restored object can be read
 - deleteMarker {Array<ObjectDeleteMarker>} object delete marker info list Each `ObjectDeleteMarker`
   - name {String} object name on oss